Scatterplot with Truth and Estimate Values

 group_by(group) %>%

-# Grouped scatterplot with agreement metrics outside as facet labels
+# Grouped scatterplot with metrics outside each facet

 df %>%